eye-division/adventure-places/_adventures/finding-the-fossil-tree-on-the-isle-of-mull.md

 ### Kit

-It would be a good run from the car park, but our hardtail mountain bikes made the first few miles quicker and easier.
+This would also make a good run from the car park, but our hardtail mountain bikes made the first few miles quicker and easier.
 Shoes with good grip are essential.

 ### Don't miss